meta-fun/awesome-software-supply-chain-security/README.md

 - [FOSSology](https://github.com/fossology/fossology​) - An open source license compliance software system and toolkit.
 As a toolkit you can run license, copyright and export control scans from the command line.
 As a system, a database and web ui are provided to give you a compliance workflow.
 - [OpenSCAP](https://github.com/OpenSCAP) - Open Source Security Compliance Solution

+## Container Security Scanners

+- [Clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
+- [Anchore](https://github.com/anchore/grype/) - A vulnerability scanner for container images and filesystems.
+- [Dagda](https://github.com/eliasgranderubio/dagda/) - A tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities
+- [Falco](https://github.com/falcosecurity/falco) - Open source cloud native runtime security tool.
+Falco makes it easy to consume kernel events, and enrich those events with information from Kubernetes and the rest of the cloud native stack.
+- [Aqua Security](https://github.com/aquasecurity) - Scanner for vulnerabilities in container images, provided vulnerability scanning and management for orchestrators like Kubernetes.
+- [Docker Bench](https://github.com/docker/docker-bench-security) - The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
+- [Harbor](https://goharbor.io/) - It stores, signs, and scans docker images for vulnerabilities.
+- [JFrog Xray](https://jfrog.com/xray/) - Intelligent Supply Chain Security and Compliance at DevOps Speed.
+- [Container Security](https://www.qualys.com/apps/container-security/) - Qualys container security is a tool used to discover, track, and continuously protect container environments.
+- [Docker Scan](https://github.com/anchore/grype/) -  Docker Scan leverages Synk engine and capable of scanning local Dockerfile, images, and its dependencies to find known vulnerabilities.
+You can run docker scan from Docker Desktop.

 ## Artifact Metadata
 - [in-toto](https://github.com/in-toto/in-toto) - An open metadata standard that you can implement in your software's supply chain toolchain.
 - [Grafeas](https://github.com/grafeas/grafeas) - An open-source artifact metadata API that provides a uniform way to audit and govern your software supply chain.